-In 2025, Li et al. utilized 24-hour sequences of active-region magnetograms (16 frames) and, for the first time, applied the MViT model to predict $\geq$ M-class solar flares.
-Using newly collected data spanning April 2023 to July 2024, they conducted a direct comparison under identical active-region samples and prediction windows against the operational models of the Community Coordinated Modeling Center (CCMC), a National Aeronautics and Space Administration (NASA) facility.
-For 24-hour $\geq$ M1.0 flare forecasts, the TSS difference was less than 0.03, achieving performance comparable to leading international operational systems, while exhibiting higher recall, indicating suitability for high-sensitivity early warning applications.
-Nevertheless, the MViT model remains locally deployed, without integration into real-time forecasting systems, and does not yet support online updating of model weights.
+In 2025, Li et al. (2025) utilized 24-hour sequences of active-region magnetograms (16 frames) and, for the first time, applied the MViT model to predict $\geq$ M-class solar flares \cite{li2025intelligent}.
+Using newly collected data spanning April 2023 to July 2024, they conducted a direct comparison under identical active-region samples and prediction windows against the models of the Community Coordinated Modeling Center (CCMC), a National Aeronautics and Space Administration (NASA) facility.
+For 24-hour $\geq$ M1.0 flare forecasts, the TSS difference between the proposed MViT model and the CCMC forecasts, evaluated over the same prediction window and active-region samples, was less than 0.03, indicating comparable performance under this specific experimental setting.
+Nevertheless, the MViT model remains locally deployed, without integration into real-time forecasting systems.

 The CCMC constitutes a space weather modeling and validation platform under NASA.
 Its Flare Scoreboard module systematically aggregates 24-hour $\geq$ M-class flare probability forecasts submitted by research groups worldwide and updates them automatically at 00:00 UTC daily.
 Instead of providing raw observational imagery, CCMC disseminates model forecasts and associated skill scores—including TSS, recall, and precision—in a standardized format, thereby enabling fair inter-model comparison and facilitating methodological improvements.
 Data are freely accessible in CSV or JSON format via web interfaces or open APIs, establishing the Scoreboard as the most authoritative benchmarking and operational validation resource in the domain of solar flare prediction.